weblement/yii2/docs/LinkableBehavior.md

 # LinkableBehavior

-This behavior provides support for ActiveRecords that have a page to display its contents.
+This behavior provides support for Components that have a page to display its contents.
 The page can be an action in a Module or simply in a Controller.
 It will be easier to get links related to this record without having to write Url Route over and over again.

 ## Usage